satya164/web-worker-proxy/README.md

 ## Limitations

 - Since workers run in a separate thread, all operations are asynchronous, and will return thenables
-- The data passed to and received from the worker needs to be serializable
+- The transferred data needs to be serializable, most browsers implement the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) for transferring data
+- The transferred data is always copied, which means the references will be different, and any mutations won't be visible

 ## How it works